spacemeshos/docs/docs/start/smesher/post_init.md

    storage unit to be placed on the same physical disk.

 We also recommend that you _not encrypt_ the drive or partition used to store the PoST data.
-You should of course protect the `identity.key` file (which contains a miner's private key and is located in the `node_data/identities` folder) and not allow it to fall into anyone else's hands, but full drive encryption feels like overkill and could slow down [proof generation](#proof-generation).
+You should of course protect the `local.key` file (which contains a miner's private key and is located in the `node_data/identities` folder) and not allow it to fall into anyone else's hands, but full drive encryption feels like overkill and could slow down [proof generation](#proof-generation).